 - Infertility affects approximately 8-10% of all couples.

 - Female factors can cause a couple to be infertile 30-40% of the time.

 - Male factors are found to be the cause of infertility about 30% of the time.

 - In another 30-40% of couples both female and male factors contribute to the couple’s infertility.
 In about 5-10% of couples, infertility remains unexplained even after a fertility work-up.

 Many lifestyle magazines that portray celebrities having twins at advanced ages forget to tell us that many (if not most) of them have used egg donors.
 But when women are inundated with these stories and then must confront the news that their own biological clock has run out of time, who is to blame?
 Women need to learn – and spread the word – that forty may be the new thirty in fashion, lifestyle and overall health; but your outward appearance really has no bearing on your biological age.

 It is so important that women who are interested in having children – regardless of how near (or far) in their future – be aware that infertility is a common problem.
-Learn the facts, so you can advocate for testing yourself – and if delayed childbearing is part of your life plan, be smart.
-Freeze your eggs as early as you can.
+Learn the facts, so you can advocate for testing yourself.
+If delayed childbearing is part of your life plan, be smart and freeze your eggs as early as you can.